-Paolo Fornasiero is associate Professor in Inorganic Chemistry at the University of Trieste and Scientific Responsible of the CNR Research Unit associated with the Institute of Chemistry of OrganoMetallic Compounds (ICCOM) of Florence.
+Paolo Fornasiero is full Professor in Inorganic Chemistry at the University of Trieste and Scientific Responsible of the CNR Research Unit associated with the Institute of Chemistry of OrganoMetallic Compounds (ICCOM) of Florence.
 He obtained in 1992 the degree in Chemistry and in 1997 the PhD in heterogeneous catalysis.

 The scientific interests of Professor Fornasiero are in the field of material chemistry, with attention to the design and development of multi-functional metal-oxide nanosystems for their advanced applications in energy related material science and environmental heterogeneous catalysis.
 Additional info at http://www.dsch.units.it/~fornasiero/staff_fornasiero_page.htm